jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 ## CORS
 - **Origin** : comprised of *scheme*, *hostname*, *port*
 - **Cross-origin request** : occurs when a page tries to access a resource from a different origin
+  - the *same origin policy* prevents `XMLHttpRequest` from making cross-domain requests
 - **CORS** (Cross-Origin Resource Sharing) : a mechanism to allow cross-origin access to resources

 - by default, an `XHR` object cannot send a cross-origin request